 An Anthropology minor can add a holistic component to students majoring in biological sciences, social sciences, arts, and humanities.
 In an applied context, Anthropology adds depth to History, Sociology, Psychology, Science, Geography, Politics, Business and Communication, and World Languages and Cultures degrees.
-This minor is an asset to those entering an ever-expanding global market, where students exposed to the dynamics of human diversity and variation, past and present, have a competitive and functional edge.
-It also will prepare students to undertake graduate work in Anthropology.
-The over-arching objective of the Anthropology minor is to engage students in the exploration of human change over time, from archaeological, socio-cultural and biological perspectives.
+This minor is an asset to anyone entering an ever-expanding global market, where you are exposed to the dynamics of human diversity and variation, past and present, have a competitive and functional edge.
+It also will prepare you to undertake graduate work in Anthropology.
+The over-arching objective of the Anthropology minor is to engage you in the exploration of human change over time, from archaeological, socio-cultural and biological perspectives.

 See Dr. Carolyn Dillian (firstname.lastname@example.org) for more information about the minor and program.